-The TOL is measured as of a valuation date of June 30, 2022.
-This is a full valuation, which is completed at least every two years, and roll forward valuations are performed in the off years.
-The only significant event in calculating the TOL as of the valuation date was an update in census data.
+The TOL at the beginning of the current measurement year is measured as of the valuation date June 30, 2022.
+The TOL at the end of the measurement year, June 30, 2023, is measured as of the valuation date June 30, 2022 and projected to June 30, 2023.
+This is a roll-forward valuation and full valuations are completed at least every two years.
 The table below shows the calculated TOL at discount rates equal to the rate used for disclosure purposes and plus and minus one percent from the rate used for disclosure purposes.
 The TOL has been determined using the entry age actuarial cost method as described in paragraph 54 of GASB Statement 74.

-Table III-1 shows the Total OPEB Liability as of the valuation date for the assumed discount rate as well as for plus and minus one percent of this discount rate.
+Table III-1 projects the Total OPEB Liability from the valuation date to the end of the fiscal year for the assumed discount rate as well as for plus and minus one percent of this discount rate.